 Current:

 We have made a few changes, but we’re far from finished.
 What was once the den has now been divided to create a breakfast room at the front, and a pantry at the back.
-The garage has been converted into my studio (which is still far from finished) with a half bath and storage closet at the back.
+The garage has been converted into my studio with a half bath and storage closet at the back.
 And we now also have a large covered carport out the back doors of the studio.
 At the beginning of 2020, we also did the demolition on the original master bedroom to turn it into the master bathroom.

-Then COVID hit, and our plans for finishing that bathroom in 2020 put on hold.
-I picked back up on that project in summer of 2021, and now (summer of 2022) it’s almost finished.
-We eventually plan to build an addition onto the back of the house that will include a new master bedroom, laundry room, and family/media room.
-For the time being, we use the guest bedroom as our main bedroom, and the new master bathroom isn’t actually attached to a master bedroom.
-It’s a bit confusing right now, but it’ll make perfect sense once it’s all finished.
+Then COVID hit, and our plans for finishing that bathroom in 2020 were put on hold.
+But I picked back up on that project, and finally finished our master bathroom at the end of 2022.
+Our next big plans are to build an addition onto the back of the house that will include a new master bedroom, laundry room, and family/media room.
+For the time being, we are using the guest bedroom as our main bedroom, and our current floor plan, as it stands right now, has a master bathroom that isn’t actually attached to a master bedroom.
+It’s a bit confusing right now, but the middle of a big, years-long house renovation often doesn’t make much sense.
+But in the end, when all is said and done, and our addition is finished, it’ll make perfect sense.

 The Long Term Goal:

-In order to build our planned addition, we will have to tear down the existing sunroom and the existing original master bathroom.
+In order to build our planned addition, we will have to tear down the existing sunroom and the existing original (and very tiny) master bathroom.
 That will make way for the large addition of a new master bedroom, laundry room, and family/media room.
 With the addition, you can see that the current conversion of the original master bedroom into a master bathroom makes much more sense.
-We don’t have an official start date for that big addition, but Matt would like to start ASAP, so we might see something happen on this in 2023!
-We’ll see.
+We don’t have an official start date for that big addition, but we’re currently working with an architect to get the plans drawn up, we have a contractor selected, and we’re hoping to get started sometime this year (in 2024).

 Front Exterior & Front Yard